 |Area Size||1,625,542 acres|

 |Hiking Trails||618 miles|

-Trailhead Traveler’s Recommended Hikes in Cibola National Forest
+Trailhead Traveler’s Recommended Best Hikes in Cibola National Forest

 (*** = Best Hikes in Cibola National Forest)

-This short loop hike is most popular in the fall with the autumn leaves are starting to change colors.
+This short hike is most popular in the fall with the autumn leaves starting to change colors.
 Mostly shaded on the path through the forest, there are a few spots with great overlooks!
-The Albuquerque trail is 3.6 miles long.
-It begins at Fr 55 and ends at junction With Fourth Of July Trail which you can take to return to the trailhead.
+It begins at Fr 55 and ends at the junction with Fourth Of July Trail which you can take to return to the trailhead.

 Domingo Baca Trail #230 – 4.8 miles out and back

 The Domingo Baca Trail 230 is 2.4 miles long, and ends at a sandy bowl-like area.
 Access is within the Elena Gallegos Picnic Area (Albuquerque Open Space- Foothills map), off of the Foothills Trail 365.
 At the official trail’s end, a rugged, unmaintained trail continues up Domingo Canyon to the TWA crash site, which is at the 3.5 mile point.